james-bowden/james-bowden.github.io/pages/poetry/jb_definitions.md

 Say *more food will equal more people.
 For us*.<br/>
 Call me words you haven’t used since 7th-grade history. <br/>
-Call me *arable8.
+Call me *arable*.
 Can the same raindrop fall twice?
 Is it the same<br/>
 raindrop?
 Does it even matter?<br/>

 I’ve changed so much already.
 When I say *I miss you*, <br/>